MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/IconTheme.md

 list-contexts
 -------------

 Gets the list of contexts available within the current hierarchy of icon themes.
-See `list_icons()` for details about contexts.
+See `list-icons()` for details about contexts.

 Returns: (element-type utf8) : a **Gnome::Gio::List** list holding the names of all the contexts in the theme.
-You must first free each element in the list with `g_free()`, then free the list itself with `g_list_free()`.

     method list-contexts ( --> N-GList )

 list-icons
 ----------

 Lists the icons in the current icon theme.
 Only a subset of the icons can be listed by providing a context string.
 The set of values for the context string is system dependent, but will typically include such values as “Applications” and “MimeTypes”.
 Contexts are explained in the [Icon Theme Specification](http://www.freedesktop.org/wiki/Specifications/icon-theme-spec).
 The standard contexts are listed in the [Icon Naming Specification](http://www.freedesktop.org/wiki/Specifications/icon-naming-spec).
-Also see `list_contexts()`.
+Also see `list-contexts()`.

 Returns: (element-type utf8) : a **Gnome::Gio::List** list holding the names of all the icons in the theme.
-You must first free each element in the list with `g_free()`, then free the list itself with `g_list_free()`.

     method list-icons ( Str $context --> N-GList )